CCN-Support/CCN_Wiki/docs/source/hoffman.rst

 **Job Submission Templates**

-Here are some batch file templates you can start with.
+Below are some batch file templates you can start with.
 To work with these example scripts:

 #.
 Copy the contents of the script template into a new script, e.g. ``myscript.sh.`` Watch out for line ending errors caused by copying/pasting from a Mac or PC.
 Line ending issues can be fixed with ``dos2unix myscript.sh``.
 #.
 Edit the "preamble" content at the top to adjust the memory (h_data) and run time (h_rt).